Dubrovnik

 City Walls of Dubrovnik

-Walk the 1,940-meter-long medieval walls with breathtaking views of the sea and Old Town.
+Walk the 1,940-metre-long medieval walls with breathtaking views of the sea and Old Town.

 UNESCO Old Town